Calaveras County Library

 “With the Peer Comparison Report, Edge shows your results compared to your peer group which is encouraging.
 It shows where you need to improve and where you are currently doing well,” she said.
 “Edge shows that you don’t have to compare apples to oranges, because you are not an orange.
 But it still lets you see how the oranges are doing in addition to your fellow apples.”

-With improved broadband and Edge as a guide to make improvements to its digital services for the community, Calaveras County Library shows how libraries can evolve to better meet the needs of the people served.
+With improved broadband and Edge as a guide to make improvements to its digital services for the community, Calaveras County Library serves as an example of libraries evolving to better meet the needs of the people served.